 The risk associated with the consequence of attitudes and behaviours.
 This risk incorporates the culture of an entity to include the way we think, act, speak to each other and make decisions, sometimes subconsciously.
+In addition to people and culture, this category takes account of the firm's approach to strategy and organisation, governance and risk management.
 CII endeavours to be a compliance led organisation and CII's positive conduct together with this leads to a more positive client focussed culture.
-CII has at its core the proper treatment of clients.
-CII provides strong leadership, actions and communication though training and in how it conducts itself.
-This should be borne out though the number of complaints received in a given period.
-In addition, CII uses its remuneration structures to manage performance of employees.
+The Firm has, at its core, the protection of investors.
+The Firm's leadership, actions and communication reflect the Firm's attitude to conduct.
+This may be borne out through the number of complaints received in a given period.
+In addition, the Firm uses its remuneration structures to manage performance of employees.